yannc2021/emmayannzhang/content/projects/tamorobot.md

 ## The content is used for the description of the project
 ---

 At Tamo Robotics, we believe that humans will interact with robots in a more meaningful and emotional way in the future.
-Robots will be able to provide emotional comfort and support and help people reconnect with their Happy Place.
+Robots will be able to provide emotional comfort and support and help people reconnect with their inner peace.